4teamwork/ftw.testing/README.rst

     >>> from ftw.testing import MockTestCase

-The following additional methos are available:
+The following additional methods are available:

 ``self.providing_mock(interfaces, *args, **kwargs)``
       Creates a mock which provides ``interfaces``.